biowpn/bioweapon/_posts/2024-02-17-constexpr-consteval-function.md

 #### Escalation

 The second thing is,
-if a `constexpr` function template calls a `consteval` function with its parameters outside an `if consteval` block, then it becomes `consteval`:
+if a `constexpr` function template, outside an `if consteval`, calls a `consteval` function with some non-constant-expression arguments, then it becomes `consteval`:

 ```cpp
 consteval int identity_ct(int x) {